kdlinda/Big-Data-Platforms/Q_5.1/ReadMe.md

-# Goal: calculate Term Frequency-Inverse Document Frequency (TF-IDF) of a set of documents using MapReduce.
-In particular, you will use the following documents that you will add to HDFS
+# Goal: calculate Term Frequency-Inverse Document Frequency (TF-IDF) of a set of documents using MapReduce

 # To Run:
 1. Launch hadoop: